JoanVasquez/rightbalance_test_node_react/README.md

-# Text Sharing Service

-This project is a Serverless Node.js application built with TypeScript.
-It uses AWS Lambda, API Gateway, and DynamoDB.
-For local development, it uses Serverless Offline and Docker for DynamoDB Local.

 > **Note:** This project uses dummy AWS credentials for local testing.
 In production, be sure to use valid AWS credentials.

 ---